ctlab/evoguess/docs/source/index.rst

 Welcome to EvoGuess's documentation!
 ====================================

-| Framework for hardness estimating of SAT instances by decomposition set searching.
+| Framework for decomposition set searching and hardness estimating of SAT instances.
 | Some Boolean formula is estimated in the following way:

 1. the algorithm **chooses** decomposition set of some variables of the Boolean formula;
 2. the original formula is **splits** into a number of simpler formulas using chosen decomposition set;
 3. the resulting simpler formulas are **solved** and statistics of measures are collected;
-4. the hardness is **estimated** hardness using special function.
+4. the estimation value (or hardness, in some cases) is **calculated** using special function.

 Now more about each stage.